WGLab/NanoCaller/README.md

 Please cite: Ahsan, Umair and Liu, Qian and Wang, Kai.
 NanoCaller for accurate detection of SNPs and small indels from long-read sequencing by deep neural networks. bioRxiv 2019.12.29.890418; doi: https://doi.org/10.1101/2019.12.29.890418

 ## Installation
+NanoCaller has been developed and tested to work with Linux OS; we do not recommend using Windows or Mac OS.
+NanoCaller does not require a GPU or any other special hardware to run.

 First, install Miniconda, a minimal installation of Anaconda, which is much smaller and has a faster installation.
 Note that this version is meant for Linux below, macOS and Windows have a different script: